B9R9/42-Hive-Roger-Skyline-1/README.md

    * try to connect `username@hostname -p <your port>` from MC terminal
    * Uncomment and change `PasswordAuthentification` to no the file `/etc/ssh/sshd_config` (from VM)

+####  You have to set the rules of your firewall on your server only with the services used outside the VM
+   *

 ## Documentation:
 * https://www.youtube.com/watch?v=ErzhbUusgdI